-In terms of the powers granted to it by Sections 4 and 21 of the Act, the Regulatory Board has published the Code of Professional Conduct for Registered Auditors ("the Code") to establish the fundamental principles of ethical conduct and provide a conceptual framework that assists registered auditors in complying with the ethical requirements of the Code and meeting their responsibility to act in the public interest.
+In terms of the powers granted to it by Sections 4 and 21 of the Auditing Professions Act, 2005 (Act No. 26 of 2005) (Act), the Regulatory Board has published the Code of Professional Conduct for Registered Auditors (Revised November 2018) ("the Code") to establish the fundamental principles of ethical conduct, provide a conceptual framework and includes Independence Standards that assists registered auditors in complying with the ethical requirements of the Code and meeting their responsibility to act in the public interest.